 Luckily, we can summon the Force to prevent this from happening.
 Okay okay, so maybe we aren’t awesome Jeddi.
 However, we can voluntarily cause the prefrontal cortex to send inhibitory signals to the PMC to stop the bladder from contracting.
 If you ask me, that’s pretty cool too.
 This way, you don’t have to worry about how much coffee you downed in the AM.

 Don’t get too excited though.
 Unfortunately, your super duper powers in the frontal lobe can be overruled by our third neural participant: the limbic system.
 This is the region of your brain best known for the “fight or flight” response.
 In other words, when a clown is chasing you through a haunted house, it’s the difference between punching him straight in the face and running for your life.

 In situations where we feel particularly stressed or anxious, the limbic system sends electrical signals that are so powerful that the PMC can’t properly receive instructions from the prefrontal cortex.
 The result?
 You accidentally pee.
 To make things worse, if you have stress urinary incontinence and thus, a weakened pelvic floor, you may be more likely to experience these freaky leaks.

 That’s why haunted houses don’t bode well for us SUI ladies.
 We don’t know what’s scarier, the suspense of watching a horror movie or the physical reaction to it.
 Not all hope is lost though!
 If you want to survive a zombie attack and bladder leaks alike, now may be the best time to give Finess a try.

 Since you can wear it as long as you want, Finess is perfect for long nights of trick-or-treating with your little ones.
-You wont need to stop to “use” the restroom and you can keep up with them as their sugar high peaks.
+You won’t need to stop to change your outfit and you can keep up with them as their sugar high peaks.
 You know what we’re talking about…